Table of Contents

 Federal employees who began their service prior to January 1, 1987 are eligible for CSRS retirement benefits.

-In addition to the standard match of 7%-8% of employee contributions, you can increase your annuity benefit in retirement in two other ways.
+In addition to the standard contributions, you may increase your retirement income in two ways.

 Select from contribution options to help grow your federal retirement fund.
 Start Your Free Plan